Wawushan Dam

 The Wawushan Dam is a concrete-face rock-fill dam on the Zhougonghe River in Hongya County, Sichuan Province, China.
 It is located 34 km south of Ya'an.
 The primary purpose of the dam is hydroelectric power generation and it supports a 260 MW power station.
 Construction began on 28 February 2003 and on 10 April 2007, the dam began to impound its reservoir.
-On 8 January 2008, the first generator was operational and the second 4 February 2008.
+On 8 January 2008, the first generator became operational, and the second followed on 4 February 2008.
 The 138 m tall dam withholds a reservoir with a capacity of 545000000 m3.